 The School will ensure a welcoming environment is developed and encourage pupils and staff to be positive and proactive during the reintegration period.

 8. Monitoring and Review

-The appointed named person in school for monitoring the provision of children with health needs who cannot attend school is the School's SENDCo in conjunction with the relevant Assistant Headteacher.
+The appointed named person in school for monitoring the provision of children with health needs who cannot attend school is the School's Assistant Headteacher with responsibility for Attendance and Medical Needs.